January 16-19, 2015

 Joan Kimball, Renaissance reeds and recorder Gwyn Roberts, recorder

-Heather Miller Lardin, viol and bass Leon Schelhase, harpsichord
+Heather Miller Lardin, viol and double bass Leon Schelhase, harpsichord

 Sandra Miller, Baroque flute Richard Stone, lute